collinalexbell/choreo/README.md

 ```
 Each one of these 3 commands is called a *procedure*

+Each motor's procedure buffer runs independently, so the above set of procedures would take 2 seconds total to run.

 The real protocol is below and is written in raw bytes

 ### Limitations: